USS Baham

 USS Baham (AK-122/AG-71) was a Basilan-class auxiliary ship, converted from a Liberty ship, commissioned by the United States Navy for service in World War II.
-She was first named after former Florida, resident Elizabeth C. Bellamy, the daughter of General William Croom, and wife of Doctor Samuel C. Bellamy.
-According to legend she died on her wedding night when her dress caught fire, but she actually died three years after her wedding from malaria.
+She was first named after former Florida resident Elizabeth C. Bellamy, the daughter of General William Croom, and wife of Doctor Samuel C. Bellamy.
 She was renamed and commissioned after Baham, a star in constellation Pegasus.
 She was responsible for delivering troops, goods and equipment to locations in the war zone.